hcollingwood/chris-utils/README.md

 # chris-utils

+The chris-utils Python package is intended for use during the conversion of Level 0 to Level 1 data and contains tools to:
+- read in Level 0 data
+- produce COG files
+- produce Zarr files
+- produce PNG thumbnails
+- produce COG thumbnails
+- produce EO-SIP files
+- produce SAFE files

+This package has a dependency of Python 3.11 due to the EOPF package which is used for generation of COG and Zarr files.

 ## Installing
-Add this package to your requirements and run locally
+Add this package to your requirements and run locally, or install via pip.

 ## Usage